 Certificates, Licenses, Registrations

-Red Cross Lifeguard Certified
+Red Cross Lifeguard Certified (free training is available to obtain this certification)

 Physical Demands The physical demands described here are representative of those that must be met by an employee to successfully perform the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.